Skip to content

 Education Leader & AI Builder

-These data-test GPTs were not endorsed by QCAA, and they were never presented as official QCAA materials.
-They were my own creations, built as practice tools using public materials and guidance provided by colleagues in the science faculty.
+These GPTs were not endorsed by QCAA, and I never presented them as official QCAA resources.
+They were teacher-made support tools I built using public materials plus guidance from Science colleagues.
+The goal was simple: give students more practice opportunities.

 What I learned